Information Elicitation for Bayesian Auctions: Using Scoring Rules to Buy Knowledge from Players

 For all our mechanisms, it is easy to see that the reward will only affect the players' incentives for reporting their knowledge, not their incentives for reporting their values.
 Accordingly, it is still dominant for the players to report their true values, no matter what knowledge they report.
 Given that the players all report their true values, the reported values are distributed according to the prior.
 Thus reporting his true knowledge is now strictly better than lying for a player, because it maximizes his reward.
 Rather than restating all our previous theorems, we summarize them in the theorem below.

-\begin{theorem} Under the no-bluff assumption, for any crowdsourced Bayesian mechanism in previous sections, the revised mechanism with proper scoring rules is 2-DST, and reporting his true knowledge is strictly better than lying for each player $i$.
+\begin{theorem} Under the no-bluff assumption, for any information elicitation mechanism in previous sections, the revised mechanism with proper scoring rules is 2-DST, and reporting his true knowledge is strictly better than lying for each player $i$.
 Moreover, the mechanism's revenue is the same as before with an $\epsilon$ additive loss. \end{theorem}

 Next, we show how to remove the no-bluff assumption when everything is known.
 Without this assumption, player $i$ may report a distribution for another player $i'$'s value for an item~$j$, even if $(i, i')\notin G_j$.
 However, if there exists a third player $\hat{i}$ who knows $i'$'s distribution $\cD_{i'j}$, and if player~$i$ is also rewarded for player $\hat{i}$'s report, then intuitively player $i$ would have no incentive to bluff about~$i'$.
 That is, {\em not only a player is paid for reporting the distributions he knows, but he is also paid for keeping quiet about the distributions he does not know and letting the experts speak.} Surely reporting $\cD_{i'j}$ maximizes player $i$'s expected reward, but he does not have the information to decide what $\cD_{i'j}$ is. \footnote{Using the standard language from epistemic game theory, player $i$'s information set contains at least two different distributions for $i'$'s value for $j$.} Therefore, as long as reporting ``$\bot$'' gives player $i$ the same utility as the unknown strategy of reporting $\cD_{i'j}$, and as long as reporting any distribution other than $\cD_{i'j}$ gives him a strictly smaller utility, player $i$ will report ``$\bot$'' about $\cD_{i'j}$.